 All of which is to set straight Dave Strader’s mistaken salute last night to the spurious 73rd anniversary of the first yank of an NHL goaltender.
 Play-by-playing Detroit’s game with Chicago on NBCSN, Strader anticipated Mike Babcock’s final-minute decision on whether Jimmy Howard would stay or go by telling his colour man, Brian Engblom, that March 16 was the day the first NHL goaltender left his net in favour of an extra attacker.
 Strader had all the details: Chicago’s Sam LoPresti was the goalie, Paul Thompson his coach, Toronto the opposition.

 All of which check out.
 The newspaper accounts I’ve seen don’t explicitly mention LoPresti leaving the net, but the Leafs did score two goals in the final minute of the game, to win it 3-0.
-Good, then: except that game was 1941, a full ten years after Thompson’s well-documented departure.
+Good, then: except that game was in 1941, a full ten years after Thompson’s original, well-documented departure.
 Paul was Tiny’s younger brother — could that be where the confusion somehow got started?

 Then again, the NHL itself hasn’t quite got the story straight, at least on its website.
 At NHL.com, on the Miscellaneous Trivia page, this is the story they’re sticking to:

 Pulling the goalie It was the New York Rangers who first pulled their goaltender for an extra skater, either 1939-40 or 1940-41.
 Frank Boucher, the club’s coach at the time is generally credited with the innovation.